 Treatment for your endometriosis usually will include medication or surgery, depending on its severity.
 Your doctor may first have you try hormone therapy like birth control pills, progestin therapy (IUDs), danazol, and pain medications like elagolix (Orilissa).
-But if these don’t improve your symptoms, she may suggest laparoscopic surgery to remove the endometriosis.
+But if these don’t improve your symptoms, they may suggest laparoscopic surgery to remove the endometriosis.

 Why Laparoscopic Surgery?

 During the procedure, your surgeon will make a small incision near your belly button and fill your abdomen with gas to get a better look at your internal organs.
-Next she’ll insert a laparoscope, which is a thin tube with a video camera, to look for scarring on your uterus, ovaries, fallopian tubes, bladder, and other organs.
+Next they’ll insert a laparoscope, which is a thin tube with a video camera, to look for scarring on your uterus, ovaries, fallopian tubes, bladder, and other organs.

 Your surgeon can remove any endometriosis scarring and lesions during the laparoscopy, as well.
 Depending on how much endometriosis the surgeon has to remove, the procedure can last anywhere from 30 minutes to 6 hours or more.

 Most people can go home soon after laparoscopic surgery, but if your procedure is more complicated, you may need to spend a night in the hospital.
 And you’ll need someone to drive you home.

 You may experience some pain when you wake up.
-Make sure to discuss your symptoms with your doctor so she can manage your care and help make you comfortable.
+Make sure to discuss your symptoms with your doctor so they can manage your care and help make you comfortable.